JKifonidis/pig-game/README.md

 Link to the game at GitHub Pages: https://jkifonidis.github.io/pig-game/

-Feel free to comment, and thank you for visiting!
+Feel free to comment and thank you for visiting!
 Janis